• Skip to main content

 • Preheat the oven to 400F and line a large baking sheet with parchment paper.

-• Place the prepped broccoli and carrots onto the baking sheet.
-Drizzle with olive oil and seasoning and salt.
-Toss to coat the veggies with the seasoning and make sure they are spread out in an even layer.
+• Place the broccoli florets and sliced carrots onto the baking sheet.
+Drizzle with olive oil, seasoning, and salt.
+Toss to coat and make sure they are spread out in an even layer.

 • Bake for 20 minutes or until the veggies are golden brown and tender.
 Remove from heat, and serve.